Inist-CNRS/lodex/README.md

 - `subpublisher`: Optional - used to autogenerate URIs (see [node-inist-ark](https://github.com/Inist-CNRS/node-inist-ark))

 - `languages`: Required - an array of languages defined by a `label` and a `code` which will be proposed when selecting a property language

+- `collectionClass`: Optional - the class `rdf:type` of each resource

+- `datasetClass`: Optional - the class `rdf:type` of the dataset

 - `exporters`: Required - an array of the allowed exporters